Higashiyamato, Tokyo

-Higashiyamato (東大和市, Higashi-yamato-shi) is a city located in the western portion of Tokyo Metropolis, Japan.
-As of 1 April 2021, the city had an estimated population of 85,294, and a population density of 6400 persons per km².
+Higashiyamato (東大和市, Higashi-yamato-shi) is a city located in the western portion of the Tokyo Metropolis, Japan.
+As of 1 April 2021, the city had an estimated population of 85,294, and a population density of 6400 persons per km2.
 The total area of the city was 13.42 sqkm.

 Geography

 Higashiyamato is approximately in the north-center of Tokyo Metropolis, on the Musashino Terrace, bordered by Saitama Prefecture to the north.